United States Army Corps of Engineers

-The United States Army Corps of Engineers (USACE) is an engineer formation of the United States Army that has three primary mission areas: Engineer Regiment, military construction, and civil works.
-The day-to-day activities of the three mission areas are administered by a lieutenant general known as the commanding general/chief of engineers.
+The United States Army Corps of Engineers (USACE) is the military engineering branch of the United States Army.
+A direct reporting unit (DRU), it has three primary mission areas: Engineer Regiment, military construction, and civil works.
+USACE has 37,000 civilian and military personnel, making it one of the world's largest public engineering, design, and construction management agencies.
+The USACE workforce is approximately 97% civilian, 3% active duty military.
+The civilian workforce is mainly located in the United States, Europe and in select Middle East office locations.
+Civilians do not function as active duty military and are not required to be in active war and combat zones; however, volunteer (with pay) opportunities do exist for civilians to do so.

+The day-to-day activities of the three mission areas are administered by a lieutenant general known as the chief of engineers/commanding general.
 The chief of engineers commands the Engineer Regiment, comprising combat engineer, rescue, construction, dive, and other specialty units, and answers directly to the Chief of Staff of the Army.
 Combat engineers, sometimes called sappers, form an integral part of the Army's combined arms team and are found in all Army service components: Regular Army, National Guard, and Army Reserve.
 Their duties are to breach obstacles; construct fighting positions, fixed/floating bridges, and obstacles and defensive positions; place and detonate explosives; conduct route clearance operations; emplace and detect landmines; and fight as provisional infantry when required.
-For the military construction mission, the commanding general is directed and supervised by the Assistant Secretary of the Army for installations, environment, and energy, whom the President appoints and the Senate confirms.
+For the military construction mission, the chief of engineers is directed and supervised by the Assistant Secretary of the Army for installations, environment, and energy, whom the President appoints and the Senate confirms.
 Military construction relates to construction on military bases and worldwide installations.